 You'll create an incredible machine that communicates with other incredible machines.
 Your product will be assessed on criteria like creativity, design and utilization of technology.

-You'll be assessed on the design process (justification of your choices), your final work (solution) and the promotional material (video, photo, website).
+You'll be assessed on the design process (justification of your choices) and your final work.

 "I highly recommend this minor, especially to people who have no background in technical subjects.
 This minor forced me to start thinking in new ways, using my brains differently and how to be creative in new ways.
 In the beginning it seemed like I was drowning in all the information and I really had to keep up with homework to not fall behind.
 But once you get the grip of it, it is a lot of fun!
 I am very glad I took this minor, it changed the whole way I deal with problems and made me a lot more efficient.
 Lots of thanks to all the teachers!"

 As a software engineering student I have thoroughly enjoyed the emphases on creativity and no idea being too challenging to tackle.
 The teachers always try to guide you towards personal growth and actively motivate you to learn in areas you are not proficient with.
 Design Thinking is a very useful tool in order to realize ideas, especially if they are aimed towards users.
 Working in a fabrication laboratory and playing around with an Arduino can be tedious work but if you enjoy working with your hands then the hours will fly by.